-If students plan to take their test using the Proctorio software, it is up to the student to make sure their internect connection, computer, etc. are sufficient to take the test.
+It is up to the student to make sure their internect connection, computer, etc. are sufficient to take the test.
 If there are technical difficulties during the test (and the student is taking the test the final day they can), there will not be a second chance to take the test.

-There will be a zero tolerance policy for cheating during tests.
+There will be a zero tolerance policy for cheating during tests and quizzes.
 Tests are closed note, closed book, etc. Students who are caught cheating will be issued an F for the course.
 Students will be reported to MCC.
 Students may be expelled from MCC.